virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 Our effort towards online conferences is not the first and now by far not the only one.
 Online colloquia and seminars are organized by many science departments and research institutes.
 Virtual workshops and conferences are also on the rise, although at a lower rate due to requiring more coordination and planning.
-We also expect to see more organizations like https://researchseminars.org/ that distribute announcements about different events, in order to help navigate the rapidly growing volume of online events.
+We also expect to see more organizations like [researchseminars.org](https://researchseminars.org) that distribute announcements in order to help navigate the rapidly growing volume of online events.

 <!-- #### You should definitely get involved in the online events, and we are here to help. -->